UltraColor® Full Color Heat Transfer Comparison

 Unlike the CAD-PRINTZ® digital transfers, you don’t need a white outline around your image.
 Instead, there is a much thinner, clear outline.

-For UltraColor Soft, there is only a 5 sheet minimum when ordering by the full sheet.
-If you are ordering by the image, there is a 20 image minimum.
+For UltraColor Soft, there is only a 6 sheet minimum when ordering by the full sheet.

 UltraColor Stretch Full Color Transfers